snowplow-archive/snowplow.github.com/_posts/2013-02-04-help-us-build-out-the-snowplow-event-model.md

 ---
 layout: post
-shortenedlink: Help us build out the Snowplow Event Model
 title: Help us build out the Snowplow Event Model
 tags: [snowplow, event model, data model, data schema, structured, unstructured]
 author: Yali
 category: Inside the Plow
 ---

 At its beating heart, Snowplow is a platform for capturing, storing and analysing event-data, with a real focus on web event data.

 Working out how best to structure the Snowplow event data is key to making Snowplow a success.
 One of the things that has surprised us, since we started working on Snowplow, is the extent to which our view of the best way to structure that data has changed over time.